-Many school districts provide bus transportation to Oakland Catholic High School for students in their school district.
-These school districts are listed below.
+Many school districts provide bus transportation to Oakland Catholic High School for students in their district.
+However, several school districts do not.
+Please review the lists below to coordinate busing for your daughter(s).

 Outside the City of Pittsburgh